ctb/titus-blog/src/2020-improved-workflows-as-applications.md

 Authors: C. Titus Brown
 Summary: Writing applications around workflow systems, take 2.

 (Thanks to Camille Scott, Phillip Brooks, Charles Reid, Luiz Irber, Tessa Pierce, and Taylor Reiter for all their efforts over the years!
-Thanks also to Silas Koester for his work on [ATLAS](https://github.com/metagenome-atlas/atlas), which gave us inspiration and some working code :).)
+Thanks also to Silas Kieser for his work on [ATLAS](https://github.com/metagenome-atlas/atlas), which gave us inspiration and some working code :).)

 A while back, [I wrote about workflow as applications](http://ivory.idyll.org/blog/2018-workflows-applications.html), in which I talked about how Camille Scott had written dammit (link below) in the pydoit workflow system, and released it as an application.
 In doing so, Camille made a fundamental observation: many bioinformatics tools are wrappers that run other bioinformatics tools, and that is literally what workflow tools are designed to do!